mayaworld13/eks-votingapp/README.md

 1. **Check IAM Access Entry in EKS Cluster**

    - Navigate to the EKS Console and select your cluster.
-   - Go to the `Access` section and check the IAM roles and users listed.
+   - Go to the `Access` section and check the IAM roles and users listed and you will see that it is created by the root user

    ![Access Section](https://github.com/mayaworld13/eks-votingapp/assets/127987256/420ef560-4b40-4560-b7e5-ce31ac76694b)

 2. **Add IAM Access Entry**

    - Click on `Create access entry`.

    ![Create Access Entry](https://github.com/mayaworld13/eks-votingapp/assets/127987256/df00f9b0-20ac-49bd-863b-a826ccb73f7e)